 Work Uniform & Everyday Shirts

 These are all things you need to have to brand your business successfully.
 The goal is to look as professional as possible right from the gate.
 The only thing is, if you do not know graphic design and you're not a very creative person, how do you go about achieving this?
 Many people will try to do it themselves.
 The only problem with that is, if you're not well versed in graphic design, it will most likely fall short of looking professional and that can be a serious problem.
 Personally and lucky for me, I spent years in Adobe Photoshop, Premiere Pro, and other programs before I started my detailing business.
 I was able to brand NitPickin Mobile Detailing on my own but I will not be getting into all of that today.
 My goal today is to help you understand branding.

 Name Your Business & Come up With a Slogan

 When I started thinking about building a new detailing business, the first thing that came to mind was NitPickin Mobile Detailing.
 That name rang a bell for me because people have always said I take too long that I nitpick too much with everything I do.
 So then I started to think about a slogan.
-We Don't Cut Corners, We NitPickem.
+I woke up one morning and We Don't Cut Corners, We NitPickem popped in my head.
 Boom, I got my slogan and a motto that feels natural for who I am.
 NitPickin Mobile Detailing - We Don't Cut Corners, We NitPickem.
-I wanted to make 100% certain I was the only one with this name.
-So I did some extensive internet research and sure enough, it is 100% mine!
-Later down the road, I decided to add a second slogan.
-It goes like this, Raise Your Standards With Us - NitPickin Mobile Detailing - We Don't Cut Corners, We NitPickem.
+I wanted to make 100% certain I was the only one with this name and slogan.
+So I did some extensive internet research and sure enough, its 100% original.
+Now I own it!
+Anyhow,

 For example, take a look at my website www.nitpickindetailing.com to see how I've used my colors to tie everything together.
 Notice I use other colors that are not part of my business's color scheme in order to make certain things stand out.